Effect of Residual Stresses on Buckling Localization in a Cylindrical Panel

 - View All

 Localization, in the sense of a more or less abrupt change from a smoothly varying deformation pattern to a pattern involving one or more regions of highly localized deformation, occurs in a wide variety of circumstances, including shear band localizations in structural metals, rocks and concrete, and localized tearing in sheet forming operations.
-The onset of neckling in the round bar tensile test is a classic example of this type of localization.
+The onset of necking in the round bar tensile test is a classic example of this type of localization.
 A similar observation in structural buckling is that the final buckled configuration is a localized mode in contrast to the periodic mode associated with the critical buckling load.
 In buckling, as in tensile necking, the basic mechanism of localization is associated with a bifurcation in the vicinity of the maximum load point.
-In particular narrow cylindrical panels occur in stiffened cylindrical shells and, depending on their curvature, may or may not have a load maximum associated with deformation in the periodic buckling mode.
+In particular, narrow cylindrical panels occur in stiffened cylindrical shells and, depending on their curvature, may or may not have a load maximum associated with deformation in the periodic buckling mode.
 In a previous paper, we analyzed the development of buckling pattern localization in elastic-plastic cylindrical panels subject to axial compression.
 Here, we explore the effect of residual stresses on buckling localization in cylindrical panels.
+2000 by the American Institute of Aeronautics and Astronautics, Inc. All rights reserved.

 author list (cited authors)